 Smoking marijuana openly and legally is likely to increase, which could lead to more incidents of arrests for driving under the influence of marijuana.
 Are lawyers ready for the new legal and scientific challenges that will be necessary to defend these cases?

 States will try to push new arguments and tests to get convictions for DUI marijuana.
 But evidence that proves impairment by cannabis or THC is extremely hard to prove, and we win virtually ALL of our OUI Marijuana cases that we defend in court.

 DUI and Measuring Intoxication Under The Law

 But there is no equivalent of the breath test machine for marijuana, a test that police can use at the station to establish an objective measurement that would suggest intoxication.
-A breath test machine measures breath alcohol that is comparable to blood alcohol levels, of which the nationwide standard established by the National Highway and Transportation Safety Administration (NHTSA) for alcohol intoxication is .08% Blood Alcohol Content (BAC).
+A breath test machine measures breath alcohol that is comparable to blood-alcohol levels, of which the nationwide standard established by the National Highway and Transportation Safety Administration (NHTSA) for alcohol intoxication is .08% Blood Alcohol Content (BAC).

 Though the alcohol breathalyzer tests purport to measure the actual alcohol in the bloodstream, a breath test is not the same.
-It measures breath alcohol (BrAC) alveoli of the lungs, and estimates a mathematical approximation to the actual level of alcohol in the bloodstream.
+It measures breath alcohol (BrAC) alveoli of the lungs and estimates a mathematical approximation to the actual level of alcohol in the bloodstream.
 The scientific basis for that formula has substantial flaws, as any experienced DUI defense attorney will tell you.

 And the science for measuring marijuana impairment is substantially worse.
 Measuring active THC in the bloodstream has not been tested by any credible scientific organization to correlate strongly with impairment.
-And there are serious constitutionally issues with the method of extracting this evidence in the first place, namely a highly invasive forced blood draw.
+And there are serious constitutional issues with the method of extracting this evidence in the first place, namely a highly invasive forced blood draw.